quickaco/partner-api-design/readme.md

 ## Webhooks

 Partners _must_ specify their preferred webhook endpoint as part of commercials.
-This endpoint is where the QuickaPay engine will return updates on submerchant onboarding to.
+This endpoint is where the QuickaPay engine will return updates on the business being onboarding to.

 ## APIs